Condemnation and eminent domain are two terms that you’ll encounter when buying land.

 So to start with, while eminent domain refers to a right that the government has, condemnation defines the process by which the government can carry out that right.

-As a property owner, you may encounter the government utilizing the power of eminent domain.
+As a property owner, you may encounter the government utilizing the power of eminent domain through condemnation.

 Knowing how to handle the process of condemnation can help you obtain the best outcome for your property.

-In this blog, we’ll talk you through the 11 things you must know as a property owner when it comes to condemnation and eminent domain.
+In this blog, we’ll talk you through the top things you must know as a property owner when it comes to condemnation and eminent domain.

 1. Eminent domain is the government’s right to take over private property